MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/try-customer-service.md

 ---
-title: "Sign up for a free trial – Customer Service | MicrosoftDocs"
+title: "Sign up for a free trial–Customer Service | MicrosoftDocs"
 description: "Learn how to quickly sign up for and start a free Dynamics 365 Customer Service trial.
 Explore the apps using embedded tours and videos and get started within a few seconds."
 author: neeranelli
 ms.author: nenellim
 ms.date: 06/30/2021
 ms.topic: get-started
-ms.service: dynamics-365-customerservice
-ms.custom: template-get-started
+ms.custom: template-trial-setup
 ms.reviewer: shujoshi
 ---

 # Sign up for a free trial

-Dynamics 365 Customer Service offers a free 30-day trial.
-After a quick setup, you will have access to many of the app's key features.
-The trial allows you to test the app, load sample data, and even load your own customer data.
+Dynamics 365 Customer Service offers a 30-day free trial.
+After a quick sign up, you will have access to many of the app's key features.
+The trial allows you to test the app, load sample data, and even try out your own customer data.
 [Learn more about what Customer Service has to offer](/dynamics365/customer-service/overview)

-**To start the trial**:
+**To sign up for the trial**:

 - Go to the [Try Dynamics 365 Customer Service](https://dynamics.microsoft.com/get-started/free-trial/?appname=customerservice) and select the **Get started** button.
 - Then, follow the onscreen guidance to enter the [email associated with your Microsoft account](https://support.microsoft.com/windows/what-is-a-microsoft-account-4a7c48e9-ff5a-e9c6-5a5c-1a57d66c3bfa) and your contact information.